Ganesh-Balaji-Radhakrishnan/resume/README.md

 ## Experience:
 ### Dunderdog AB (2020)
-In mid-2020 I self-learnt front-end development course in Scrimba with a focus on Javascript and React JS.
-At the same time, I've worked with Dunderdog AB, mostly working with creating a web platform which provides a team profile and online learning platform for manual and automation testing, for their sister organisation QA Engineers.
+Currently, I'm leveraging my design, research and development skills as a Front-end Developer for one of the leading Service Design companies in Stockholm.
+My team is well structured and the tasks are performed with agile methodology.
+Have been aware of software testing tools and practices, including CI, TDD and BDD.
+Core role - building a learning management system with the team for QA Testing.

 ### Kinesens AB (2019 - 2020)
-After my master's in Medical engineering as a continuation of my thesis, I co-founded a fitness-based start-up named Kinesens AB, which aims for a solution to prevent posture-related injured during weight training by analysing Kinematics tracking the vulnerable joints like Knee, hip and angle during squats and dead-lifts.
-My responsibilities included management, marketing & PR, and creating the technical requirement for the product.
+Helped to develop a solution to prevent posture-related injures during weight training by analysing Kinematics.
+Core role -  marketing & PR, creating website and creating the technical requirement for the product.

-### PixlStudios (2020)
+### Cooey Technologies (2016)
-PixL studios is a sister organisation of KineSens AB, which is a video production company.
-It helps with live-streaming, creating VFX and animations for growing start-ups and other organisations.
+Worked in a team to develop a web platform for a technology to identify and monitor the diabetic patients in India.
+Leveraged my skills in Front-end Development to build a reliable platform for the users to check and update their medical data.

 # Technical skills: